wp-plugins/easyrecipe/trunk/readme.txt

 * Only display stars on comments if the comment actually has a non-zero rating
 * Removes the ratings microformat information if there are no ratings to keep the Google test page happy

-= 1.2.1 =
+= 1.1.2 =
-* Fix for settings not being stored correctly
+* Fix for image not printing on servers with allow_url_fopen off

+= 1.1.1 =
+* Only accept and display comment ratings if the post is an Easy Recipe

+= 1.1 =
+* Fixed a problem when Wordpress autosave adds spurious paragraphs

 == Upgrade Notice ==